EU Aid Volunteers

-Volonteurope has teamed up with Alianza por la Solidaridad, HBAid and GVC to support the implementation of the EU Aid Volunteers initiative.
-The four organisations, combining expertise in humanitarian aid and volunteer management, are offering technical assistance to organisations wishing to send volunteers under the initiative.
+Volonteurope has teamed up with Alianza por la Solidaridad, WeWorld GVC, Action Aid Italia, LVIA, Action Aid Hellas and Imago Mundi to support the implementation of the EU Aid Volunteers initiative.
+The seven organisations combine expertise in humanitarian aid and volunteer management, and are collaborating on a new two year Technical Assistance project.

-You can follow the development of the project in our special EU Aid Volunteers section in Volonteurope’s monthly newsletter, additionally a you can access all the relevant materials through the buttons in the ´We offer´ section.
+You can follow the development of the project by signing up for Volonteurope’s monthly newsletter, additionally you can access all the relevant materials through the buttons in the ‘We offer’ section.

 By Secretary General Piotr Sadowski Despite the clouds of uncertainty and tragic results of the COVID-19 pandemic, in the face of social and economic lockdowns, we are witnessing amazing acts of bravery, human kindness and compassion, which express solidarity with...

 As volunteers help fight COVID-19 a new festival will use online events to show how crucial civil society is to Europe’s future